RGBlife/news-api/README.md

 # Article Hub API 🗞️

 ## Overview
 Welcome to the Article Hub API!
 It’s a simple and easy-to-use service for accessing news articles and related data.
-It’s hosted online [here](https://article-hub-api.onrender.com) for anyone to use.
+It’s hosted online [here](https://article-hub-api.onrender.com/api) for anyone to use.
+(Please allow 1-2 minutes for the server to wake up)

 This project is part of my portfolio whilst enrolled on the Northcoders Software Development Bootcamp.